PyTables/PyTables/doc/source/usersguide/libref.rst

     Create a new chunked array with the given name in where location.
 See
-    the CArray class (in :ref:`CArrayClassDescr`) for more information on chunked arrays.
+    the CArray class (in :class:`CArray`) for more information on chunked arrays.

     Parameters
     ----------
     atom : Atom
         An Atom (see :ref:`AtomClassDescr`)
         instance representing the *type* and
         *shape* of the atomic objects to be saved.
     shape : tuple
         The shape of the new array.
     chunkshape : tuple or number or None
         The shape of the data chunk to be read or written in a